 In these strange times, it’s hard to find the balance between carrying on with your business and being sensitive to the stress people are under.
 But I wanted to share my success with you, to show that even in these times, there is still cause for celebration.
 It’s okay to be happy.
 And it’s okay to dream of better times to come.

 So, here’s a rundown of my big, wonderful celebrant week.

 Monday – Flagging Celebrant Directory Blog

 I put up a boast on social media about the fact that I’m to be a guest blogger on The Celebrant Directory on Friday.
 I thought I’d generate a bit of excitement about the blog post first, and I got lots of lovely comments on social media.
-I started to feel like an influencer!
+It really made me feel l like an influencer!

 Tuesday – Got Local Media Coverage

-I was featured in an article in one of my local papers, the Waterford News and Star.
-I was interviewed by the lovely Dymphna Nugent (the_english_teacher_ on Instagram) for a column called Well Said, where local people reflect on life and what makes them tick.
+A lovely journalist called Dymphna Nugent (@the_english_teacher_ on Instagram) featured in an article in one of my local papers, the Waterford News and Star.
+She interviewed me for a column called Well Said, where local people reflect on life and what makes them tick.
 As someone who grew up in a large family, I welcome any chance to talk about myself without interruption!
 And I was delighted to have the chance to share my passion for all things celebrant.

 Wednesday – Booked A Wedding